cubiclesoft/php-flexforms-modules/README.md

 * data (chart) - An array containing key-value pairs where values are arrays of values.
 * options (chart) - An array of options to pass to [C3.js](http://c3js.org/reference.html) (e.g. array("grid.x.show" => true, "zoom.enabled" => true)).
 * callbacks (chart) - An array of Javascript callbacks to pass to [C3.js](http://c3js.org/reference.html).
+* uploader (file + File Uploader) - A boolean indicating whether or not to replace the file input with a fancy file uploader.
+* maxchunk (file + File Uploader) - An integer containing the maximum amount of data, in bytes, to upload in chunked upload mode.
+* maxsize (file + File Uploader) - An integer containing the maximum amount of data, in bytes, to upload in normal upload mode.
+* uploader_options (file + File Uploader) - An array of options to pass to [Fancy File Uploader](https://github.com/cubiclesoft/jquery-fancyfileuploader).
+* uploader_callbacks (file + File Uploader) - An array of Javascript callbacks to pass to [Fancy File Uploader](https://github.com/cubiclesoft/jquery-fancyfileuploader).
 * html (textarea + HTML editor) - A boolean indicating whether or not to turn the textarea into a HTML editor.
 * html_options (textarea + HTML editor) - An array of options to pass to [TinyMCE](https://www.tinymce.com/docs/configure/integration-and-setup/).
 * html_callbacks (textarea + HTML editor) - An array of Javascript callbacks to pass to [TinyMCE](https://www.tinymce.com/docs/configure/integration-and-setup/).